Catfish: Size

 Catfish have one of the largest ranges in size within a single order of bony fish.
 Many catfish have a maximum length of under 12 cm.
 Some of the smallest species of the Aspredinidae and Trichomycteridae reach sexual maturity at only 1 cm.

 The wels catfish, Silurus glanis, and the much smaller related Aristotle's catfish, are the only catfish indigenous to Europe; the former ranges throughout Europe, and the latter is restricted to Greece.
 Mythology and literature record wels catfish of astounding proportions that have not been scientifically verified.
 The typical size of the species is about 1.2–1.6 m, and fish more than 2 m are rare.
 However, they are known to exceed 2.5 m in length and 100 kg in weight.
 In July 2009, a catfish weighing 88 kg was caught in the River Ebro, Spain, by an 11-year-old British schoolgirl.

-In North America, the largest Ictalurus furcatus (blue catfish) caught in the Missouri River on 20 July 2010, weighed 59 kg.
-The largest flathead catfish, Pylodictis olivaris, ever caught was in Independence, Kansas, weighing 56 kg.
-The biggest flathead catfish caught was by Ken Paulie in the Elk City Reservoir in Kansas, US on 19 May 1998 weighing 55.79 kg, which was certified by the International Game Fish Association IGFA.
+In North America, the largest Ictalurus furcatus (blue catfish) caught in the Missouri River on 20 July 2010 weighed 59 kg.
+The largest flathead catfish, Pylodictis olivaris, ever caught was in Independence, Kansas, weighing 56 kg by Ken Paulie in the Elk City Reservoir on 19 May 1998, which was certified by the International Game Fish Association IGFA.

 A Mekong giant catfish caught in northern Thailand on 1 May 2005, and reported to the press almost 2 months later weighed 293 kg.
 This is the largest giant Mekong catfish caught since Thai officials started keeping records in 1981.
 Also in Asia, Jeremy Wade caught a 75.5 kg goonch following three fatal attacks on humans in the Kali River on the India-Nepal border.
 Wade was of the opinion that the offending fish must have been significantly larger than this to have taken an 18-year-old boy, as well as a water buffalo.

 Piraíba (Brachyplatystoma filamentosum), a goliath catfish, can grow exceptionally large and are native to the Amazon Basin.
 They can occasionally grow to 200 kg, as evidenced by numerous catches.
 Deaths from being swallowed by these fish have been reported in the region.